-Collaborative Problem Solving Parent Group with Ted Layman, LCSW
+Collaborative Problem Solving Parent Group

 • In the 8-session Collaborative Problem Solving (CPS) parent group, parents learn a structured, empathetic approach to improving their child's behavior and fostering cooperation.
 Here's an overview of the sessions: